 Zain Verjee began her career as the midnight love show DJ in Nairobi, and made it as a towering figure in journalism during 15 years at CNN.
-Her work has taken her across the world with the likes of the BBC and the Qatar Economic Forum, which she hosted last June.
 She speaks to Leo Nasskau about swapping CNN for NFTs, what blockchain could do for journalism, and how Africa can embrace web3 to have a transformative impact on the continent.
 Léa Rose Emery tells the story.

 “I like the idea of exploration.
 I like the idea of risk.
 I like the idea that maybe I can be a bit of a badass once in my life.”
 'Once in my life' is clearly an undersell — from CNN anchor to web3 advocate, Zain Verjee has established herself as an authority in both mainstream and emerging spaces.
 A regular feature on the world stage – she hosted Bloomberg's Qatar Economic Forum in Doha last June – the Kenyan journalist brings an immediate tenacity and infectious enthusiasm that all began with the lonely hearts radio show on Capital FM in Nairobi.